Comprehensive Yet Simple Programmatic Reports

 - RTBRTB is an advertising term that describes an automated process of selling and buying ad inventory through a programmatic online auction.
 Real-time bidding (RTB) is an automated method that allows marketers to make real-time bids for certain display ad locations.

-- SOVSOV is a phrase used in media planning & buying.
+- SOV is a phrase used in media planning & buying.
 SOV is the relative portion of impressions bought to all ads for a time period.
 It measures your brand's exposure and how much you control the discourse in your sector.

 - SSPA SSP (referred to as a Supply Side Platform) is a software platform used by publishers to monetize their inventory with ad exchanges, ad networks, and DSPs at the same time to sell impressions at their highest value in real time.